Spike Field and Reward Primitives¶

 Part 2: Understanding the Components (Advanced)¶

 The sections below show the low-level details of how place fields are computed.
-Most users can skip this - compute_place_field() handles everything automatically.
+Most users can skip this - compute_spatial_rate() handles spike binning, occupancy normalization, and smoothing.

-# Manual approach: compute firing rate field without smoothing
+# Binned approach: compute firing rate field with minimal smoothing

 env,